MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

 - 1.0.2.07  (2023/06/1)
+  - Add: Support for creating images from a secure-boot-enabled VM directly into an Azure compute gallery
+  - Add: New deployed hosts: In the first minutes, the correct start of the BootloaderAgent is monitored (if the service is not running, the service will be started)
+  - Add: Option in the global settings to hide the footer of the Hydra portal (for white-labeling)
+- 1.0.2.07  (2023/06/1)
   - Add: Preview feature "Endpoints" available and can be enabled global settings => Enable Endpoint Management
   - Add: Modification to keep settings through Intune in the template
 - 1.0.2.06  (2023/05/18)